masak/proto/README.md

 If you made a change to the *structure* of the database, specify `[NEWDB]` as the first thing in the commit's title, to re-deploy site's database.
-When testing locally, you can just delete existing database file (the tables will created by deploy from DBIC automatically).
+When testing locally, you can just delete existing database file (the tables will be created by deploy from DBIC automatically).

 #### Browser Support